Meet the Team

 Lisa joined the SAHC staff in 2011.
 She has a BSBA in Accounting from Mississippi College, and has 15 years of for-profit experience, including 9 years in the area of consumer finance.
 She relocated to western NC in August 2010.
 Lisa oversees the financial accounts of the organization.

-Land Protection, Farmland Program, and Stewardship
+Land Protection and Stewardship

 Michelle Pugliese